roblanf/MM_genome/README.md

   </tr>
 </table>

-Here's the plan
+Here's the plan from here

-0. Rerun hifiasm.
+0. Dot plots

-Ash jones
+L3 dot plots to check for duplicate regions in h1 and h2 - h1 vs h2 ,h1 against itself ,h2 against itself. remove potentially duplicated contigs.

-1. Parental binning
+2. Parental binning
 1.1.
 Remove organelles
 We're doing organelles separately, and we already have them perfect thanks to oatk.
 So the first job is to align the haplotypes to the two organelle genomes I now have, and remove all contigs that are ~perfectly covered by the organelle genomes.
 Then we're dealing with the nuclear genome only.
 (We might lose some small nuclear contigs that are copies of the cp and mt genomes, but that's OK).
 Remove any contig that is >=95% covered by organellar genomes is probably a good start, but the best thing is to look at the coverage and see.